brandonbrown/DWA/ClassContent/Module-3-Production-1/Milestone-2.md

 #### 4. Continued Research

-You will be expected to show continued thorough research into your concept application(s).
+You will be expected to show continued thorough research into your application.
 This can be in the form of target market research, competitive analysis, technology possibilities, and more.
 This research will be documented through a discussion activity which your instructor will challenge assumptions and claims made without properly researched support.

 #### 5. Milestone-2 Pull Request